wp-plugins/wp-auto-featured-image/readme.txt

 === Wordpress Auto Featured Image ===
 Contributors: sanny_rss
-Tags: Featured Image, Auto Featured Image, Default Featured Image, Auto, Default, Post Thumbnail, Auto Post Thumbnail, Set Post Thumbnail
+Tags: Featured Image, Auto Featured Image, Default Featured Image, Auto, Default, Post Thumbnail, Auto Post Thumbnail, Set Post Thumbnail, Auto Post Thumbnail, WordPress Post Thumbnail
 Donate link: http://royalsoftwareservices.com/donate/
 Requires at least: 3.0
 Tested up to: 3.9
-Stable tag: 1.0
+Stable tag: 1.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Choose an image from your library and set this for default featured image for page, post and custom post types.

 == Description ==
-Bored to set default images each time for a page, post or custom type or want a image to auto attach as thumbnail if a user ignores setting up a thumbnail?
+Bored to set default images each time for a page, post or custom type or want an image to auto set as thumbnail if a user ignores setting up a thumbnail?
 Here is the solution:

 This plugin provides you an easy way to set a default thumbnail image for your posts, pages or custom post types.
 You can select an image from your local machine or media library.

-You can access this from the WordPress dashboard => "WAFI" (admin menu)
+You can access this from the WordPress dashboard under Settings => "WAFI" (admin menu)

 Option to choose:

 * Select an image to set.
+* Select for specific categories.
 * Choose post types for which it will trigger.

 Please note this application will trigger and set thumbnail when a new post is being published or modified and missing thumbnail.